Call of Cthulhu (role-playing game): Recent history

-In the years since the collapse of the Mythos collectible card game (production ceased in 1997), the release of CoC books has been very sporadic, with up to a year between releases.
+In the years after the collapse of the Mythos collectible card game (production ceased in 1997), the release of CoC books was very sporadic, with up to a year between releases.
 Chaosium struggled with near bankruptcy for many years before finally starting their upward climb again.

 2005 was Chaosium's busiest year for many years, with 10 releases for the game.
 Chaosium took to marketing "monographs"—short books by individual writers with editing and layout provided out-of-house—directly to the consumer, allowing the company to gauge market response to possible new works.
 The range of times and places in which the horrors of the Mythos can be encountered was also expanded in late 2005 onward with the addition of Cthulhu Dark Ages by Stéphane Gesbert, which gives a framework for playing games set in 11th century Europe, Secrets of Japan by Michael Dziesinski for gaming in modern-day Japan, and Secrets of Kenya by David Conyers for gaming in interwar period Africa.

 In July 2011, Chaosium announced it would re-release a 30th anniversary edition of the CoC 6th edition role-playing game.
 This 320-page book features thick (3 mm) leatherette hardcovers with the front cover and spine stamped with gold foil.
 The interior pages are printed in black ink, on 90 gsm matte art paper.
 The binding is thread sewn, square backed.
 Chaosium offered a one-time printing of this Collector's Edition.

 On May 28, 2013, a crowdfunding campaign on Kickstarter for the 7th edition of Call of Cthulhu was launched with a goal of $40,000; it ended on June 29 of the same year having collected $561,836.
 It included many more major revisions than any previous edition, and also split the core rules into two books, a Player's Guide and Keeper's Guide.
 Problems and delays fulfilling the Kickstarters for the 7th edition of Call of Cthulhu led Greg Stafford and Sandy Petersen (who had both left in 1998) to return to an active role at Chaosium in June 2015.
 The print version of 7th edition became available in September 2016.

 The available milieux were also expanded with the release of Cthulhu Through the Ages, a supplement containing additional rules needed for playing within the Roman Empire, Mythic Iceland, a futuristic micro-setting, and the End Times, where the monsters of the mythos attempt to subjugate or destroy the world.